php-composter/php-composter/README.md

 ### Create a Composer Package with a Valid Name

-Create a new Composer package with the following naming requirements:
+Create a new Composer package with the following naming pattern: `<vendor>/php-composter-<action intent>`
-* The vendor must be `php-composter`
-* The package name be `php-composter-<action intent>`

 **Example:**